IntelLabs/Open-Omics-Acceleration-Framework/README.md

 # Go to the directory with toolkit
 cd applications

-# Go to the directory with biology building blocks
+# Go to the directory with biology building blocks to access Trans-Omics Acceleration Library
 cd lib/tal

 ```